The Weekly: Climate Risk Literacy in Commercial Real Estate

-The Epicenter's first series is a collection of briefings that explores opportunities for infrastructural resiliency to the most common disaster types.
+The Epicenter's Hazard Briefings explore opportunities for infrastructural resiliency to the most common disaster types.
 For each, we unpack the drivers leading to increased damage and cost, the levers to reduce those impacts, and how capital allocators, or decision makers with budgets, can make the insights actionable.

 These briefings are meant to be evergreen and will be regularly updated as information changes and evolves.
 If you see something that is out of date, or if you have a recommendation for a better example we could incorporate, please send it our way!